 This section describes a reference implementation of the MIB modules in an IPCablecom device.
-Only E-MTA is considered in this section.
+Given that only E-MTA is supported for the IPCablecom 1.0 release, we will only consider E-MTA type implementations in this section.

 7.1 MTA Components